wolfcito/goat/typescript/examples/eleven-labs/conversational-agent/README.md

 ## Setup

-1. Copy the `.env.template` and populate with your values.
+1. Copy the `.example.env` and populate with your values.

 ```
-cp .env.template .env
+cp .example.env .env
 ```

 2. Create an ElevenLabs agent and get the agent ID.
 You can follow this guide: https://elevenlabs.io/docs/conversational-ai/docs/agent-setup